didlix/uxdi35/README.md

 **Learning**

 I like learning both on my own and in classroom environments.
-I have learned every which way, acadamia, books, youtube tutorials, talks * conferences, workshops and lunchtime learning cliubs.
+I have learned every which way, acadamia, books, youtube tutorials, talks, conferences, workshops and lunchtime learning cliubs.